Design Objectives

 - Supabase MCP Server - Hosted MCP server for Supabase projects

-- DBHub (this article) - Minimal, vendor-neutral MCP server for PostgreSQL, MySQL, SQL Server, MariaDB, and SQLite
+- DBHub (this article) - Zero-dependency, token efficient MCP server for PostgreSQL, MySQL, SQL Server, MariaDB, and SQLite